Description: Used to get the page navigation list

 - Show drop-down categories on the navigation and display product documents under the categories.
 As shown in the picture:

-Call code example, this call needs to be based on the background that the secondary navigation has been set (the code does not contain css style control)
+Call code example, the call needs to be set up in the background with the second-level navigation already in place (the code does not include CSS style control)

 <ul>